GoblinArchives/LiminalHorror/Core Rules.md

 A funnel is often an intro game mode where each player has control of multiple PCs who are often fresh, inexperienced, and squishier then regular Liminal Horror Investigators.
 A common aspect of funnels is the spectacular and memorable ways PCs meet their grim ends.

 ### CRITICAL DAMAGE - DEATH (AND DISMEMBERMENT) IN THE FUNNEL
 Rule Change: When Funnel Investigators suffer Critical Damage they die.
-This is different than the Core rules for Liminal Horror where they are incapacitated.
+This is different than the Core rules for Liminal Horror where they gain a Wound.

 Death: When an Investigators dies in a Liminal Horror Funnel it should be graphic, big, and memorable.
 Use the narrative, monster abilities/drives to inform what happens to the DOOMED Investigator.